 Be sure to check any natural water sources in the area, such as creeks, rivers, lakes, and ponds.
 These natural bodies of water are often protected by water rights.
 There could also be fencing regulations and other requirements to preserve the local environment.
 These regulations should be known and considered.

 Does the property have a barn or stable?
 If it does, does it have enough storage space for equipment and hay?
 Do you need to build your own barn or stable?
 If so, then you’ll have to go through the planning process and deal with community regulations related to building barns and stables.

-Equestrian property is important for anyone looking to own and keep horses.
+Equestrian property is important for anyone looking to own and keeps horses.
 Consider the size and location of the property, available room for horses, and the wider community when choosing the right equestrian property for you.
 Contact Sarah and the team for more information on equestrian properties.
 We can help you find your ideal home that suits your requirements.